 Where to Eat

 Start by exploring some of the menus at the restaurants.
-You don’t have to choose your exact meal, but you can definitely see if the restaurant appeals to you and your family.
+You don’t have to choose your exact meal, but you can see if the restaurant appeals to you and your family.

-Another consideration for dining is the Disney Dining Plans.
+Another consideration for dining are the Disney Dining Plans.
 These are available for on-site guests who purchase a hotel package (hotel and tickets).
 There are a few options, with the Quick Service Dining Plan and the Standard Dining Plan being the most popular.
 These dining plans are a great way to get a handle on dining costs ahead of time.
 They also can be money savers.
 The dining plan that is right for you depends on how you will eat.
 Does your family prefer only quick-service (fast food-type) locations?
 Then the Quick Service plan may meet your needs.
-Do you like to have a table-service meal each day in order to have some family time to sit down and relax?
+Do you like to have a table-service meal each day to have some family time to sit down and relax?
 Then a standard Dining Plan may work for you.
 If you prefer more table-service options, there are other plans as well.

 What to Do When You Are There

 So you’ve saved, and planned, and made reservations.
 Now what?
 Have fun, of course!